-Connecticut has been a state at the forefront of sexual harassment prevention since 1992 with the passing of the Human Rights and Opportunity Act.
+Connecticut has been a state at the forefront of sexual harassment prevention since 1992, with the passing of Public Act 92-85.
 This law, among other things, required sexual harassment prevention training for Connecticut employers’ supervisors for those employers/companies with 50 employees or more.

 Under Connecticut law, sexual harassment means “any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature” when:

-The Time’s Up Act greatly expanded which companies require training as well as who in the company must be trained.
-Previous Connecticut law training requirements applied to businesses with 50 or more employees and training was only required to be provided to employees in supervisory positions.
+The Time’s Up Act greatly expanded the companies required to provide training, as well as who in the company must be trained.
+Previous Connecticut law training requirements applied to businesses with 50 or more employees, and training was only required to be provided to employees in supervisory positions.

 It is important for all employees throughout an organization to at least understand the basics of sexual harassment and that it can occur in a variety of circumstances, including but not limited to:

-Cost of Non-Compliance: Failure to provide training will be considered a “discriminatory practice” and a fine up to $1,000 may be imposed.
+Cost of Non-Compliance: Failure to provide training will be considered a “discriminatory practice,” and a fine of up to $1,000 may be imposed.

-Posting requirements provided by the Time’s Up Act dictate covered employers must post in a “prominent and accessible location” and provide to the employee within three months of the employee’s date-of-hire, information about the “illegality of sexual harassment and the remedies available to victims of sexual harassment.”
+Posting requirements provided by the Time’s Up Act dictate that covered employers must post in a “prominent and accessible location” and provide to the employee within three months of the employee’s date of hire, information about the “illegality of sexual harassment and the remedies available to victims of sexual harassment.”
 The employer may provide this information by:

 A complaint may be filed by a phone call, letter, or visit to any CHRO office.
 Then an intake officer conducts an interview and takes the complainant’s sworn statement.
 Within 60 days from the date the answer is received, the Commission must conduct a case assessment review of the complaint.